St Peter's Church Freston

 Malcolm Farman Lay Elder

-St Peter's Freston will have a service on alternate Sundays and be open for private prayer Tuesdays and Fridays between 9.30 & 11.30 am
+St Peter's Freston will have a service on alternate Sundays and be open for private prayer (subject to availability of Churchwardens) Tuesdays and Fridays between 9.30 & 11.30 am